 - USA Free Clinic Directory

 - Charity options at local hospitals

 Step 2: Getting a Diagnosis

-There is no test for IBS; it is diagnosed through exclusion and is largely based on symptoms.
-Do not self-diagnose or use home test kits, as many medical issues can present with similar symptoms.
+There is no specific test for IBS; it is diagnosed largely based on symptoms once other conditions are excluded.
+Do not self-diagnose or use home test kits, as many medical issues (some very serious) can present with similar symptoms.

-A gastroenterologist should first review your full medical history and perform a physical exam, then will most likely order blood, urine and/or stool tests and screen you for celiac disease.
+Your medical doctor should first review your full medical history and perform a physical exam, then will most likely order blood, urine and/or stool tests and screen you for celiac disease disease and other “red flag” symptoms that may need further investigation before a diagnosis of IBS can be settled on.
 Depending on your symptoms, they might also screen you for IBD (inflammatory bowel disease), Crohn’s Disease, diverticulitis and/ or endometriosis.

 Links for Further Reading

 - National Institutes of Health: National Institute of Diabetes and Digestive and Kidney Diseases: Diagnosis of Irritable Bowel Syndrome

 - Monash University: Diagnosis of IBS, Tests, and Investigations